dominictarr/coherence/README.md

 identifies the state of a resource.
 It could be the hash of a file or the timestamp a record is updated, or just a random number.
 In `coherence` cache state is split into two parts - the `id` and the `ts` (timestamp).
 The id just identifies the caching resource. the `ts` indicates how old that record is.
-Since it's a timestamp - we can XXXXXXXXXX
+Since it's a timestamp - we can also compare whether it's recent or old.

-The frontend checks with the server when necessary to see if things should be updated.
+The frontend checks with the server to see if things should be updated.
+It doesn't check all the time just when it will be useful to do so.
+When the page loads, it checks, incase this is a fast changing page.
+If nothing changes that check just sit open.
+If something does change, if the user is still looking at this page, it updates the page and checks again.
+If the user is not looking at this page anymore, it just remembers that the pages needs updating, but doesn't do anything until they come back.
-(it asks again when ever something changes, but if the user has switched to another tab, until they switch back) of course, this is a contrived example, `coherence` is not intended for things that constantly update, but is a good demonstration of the basics.
+(It doesn't update at all until they come back, because the page might change again before they return) This is not ideal for real time games, but it's fine for form based apps or chatrooms like most react apps.

-When the server reports that the current clock is invalid (which happens every second, in this case) the partial is requested again from `/clock`, and the result is inserted into the current document.
+In the clock.js example, When the server reports that the current clock is invalid (which happens every second, in this demo) the partial is requested again from `/clock`, and the result is inserted into the current document.

-updates are applied with [morphdom](https://www.npmjs.com/package/morphdom), this makes updates very slick and gives the feeling of using a single page application, but the feeling of developing a simple http application.
+updates are applied with [morphdom](https://www.npmjs.com/package/morphdom), this makes updates very slick and gives the feeling of using a single page application, but the feeling of developing a simple html application.

 Because `coherence` only uses a very small amount of front end javascript, memory usage is very low, similar to a static page, unlike typical react or angular applications with